How to choose an international school in Singapore for young students?

 After delving deeper into Singapore's education system, many parents realize that the competitive pressure of the elite streaming system in Singapore's public schools is no less intense than that in China, and the English language requirements are very strict (local schools only have English A, while international schools offer both English A and English B for non-native speakers).
 As a result, an increasing number of Chinese parents are opting for the high-performing international schools in Singapore (IB scores in Singapore have consistently exceeded the global average for 10 consecutive years).

 Admittedly, choosing an international school means avoiding the intense competitive pressure of government high schools, but at the same time, it has a stricter management process than the average international school in China.
 While pursuing high scores, the international schools in Singapore also place great emphasis on the holistic development of students, enabling them to be more independent, innovative, and willing to serve and contribute to the larger society.
-However, many parents` understanding of the classification and characteristics of the various international schools is limited to the information found online, which could lack professional guidance.
+However, many parents' understanding of the classification and characteristics of the various international schools is limited to the information found online, which lacks professional guidance and leads to information mismatch .
 This mismatch of information leads to various issues such as inability to adapt well to the education system or slow progress for children when studying in Singapore.
 At this point, some parents choose to change schools, some choose to return home, and some continue to be confused.

 Top 5 International Schools